Anyone in the Knoxville community can enjoy sailing and sailing-related activities at CYC!

 Several discounts are available to reduce the total cost of enrollment.
 All discounts expire at the Parents’ Meeting unless paid in full prior to this time.
 Any fees paid after this time, including late registrations, are not eligible for discounts.

 We welcome parents to assist us with on-shore support, boat maintenance, errands, general help, snack and lunchtime supervision, and afternoon activities.
 Parent Volunteers will receive a $40 discount off the tuition fees.
-We are asking parents that wish to volunteer to sign-up for a one half-day (4 hours) time slot per week for each camper they register.
+We are asking parents who wish to volunteer to sign up for a one half-day (4 hours) time slot per week for each camper they register.
 Parent volunteers are asked to check for available time slots on the Volunteers Page.
-Volunteers who are willing and able to come for more than a single slot are always welcome, but do not receive additional discounts.
+Volunteers who are willing and able to come for more than a single slot are always welcome but do not receive additional discounts.

 CYC members receive a $40 discount off the tuition fee for each child or grandchild registered in the program.